Near-Field Integrated Sensing and Communications: System Model

 \subsection{ISAC Model for Fully Digital Antennas}

 In this subsection, we consider the fully digital antenna, where each antenna at the BS is connected to a dedicated radio-frequency (RF) chain.
 Furthermore, we consider a coherent time block of length $T$, during which the communication channels and sensing target parameters remain approximately constant.
 At the beginning of each coherent time block, the communication channels are obtained by the conventional channel estimation methods.
-To jointly carry out communication and sensing in the remaining time of the coherent time block, the BS transmits the following joint communication and sensing signal at time $t$: where $\mathbf{f}_k \in \mathbb{C}^{N \times 1}$ denotes the fully digital beamformer for conveying the information symbol $c_k[t] \in \mathbb{C}$ to the user $k$, $\mathbf{s}[t]$ denotes the dedicated sensing signal for achieving the full sensing degrees of freedom \cite{liu2020joint_signal}, and $\mathcal{K} = \{1,\dots,K\}$.
-The information symbols are assumed to be independently distributed and have unit power, i.e., $\mathbb{E}\big[c_k[t] c_i^*[t]\big] = 1$, if $k=i$; and $\mathbb{E}\big[c_k[t] c_i^*[t]\big] = 0$, otherwise.
-Let $\mathbf{R}_s = \mathbb{E}\big[\mathbf{s}[t] \mathbf{s}^H[t]\big]$ denote the covariance matrix of the dedicated sensing signal.
-Then, the covariance matrix of the sensing signal is given by
+To jointly carry out communication and sensing in the remaining time of the coherent time block, the BS transmits the following joint communication and sensing signal at time $t$: